srgg/ianasamoilova.com/content/tags/para-welcome-kit/_index.md

 ---
-title: "PARA Welcome Kit Resources"
+title: "PARA Welcome Kit"
+slug: para-welcome-kit
 type: landing
 summary: "Explore all PARA Welcome Kit materials — guides, tools, and practical resources to support new paraeducators as they begin their work in Special Education."
 description: "Practical PARA Welcome Kit resources, guides, and tools to help new paraeducators feel confident, prepared, and supported in Special Education."
-draft: true
+draft: false

 spacing:
     padding: ["0", "0", "0", "0"]